lkuechler/omnibox-browser-extension/README.md

 > This modifier allows you to find any tabs that are currently playing audio.

+### Bookmark search

+> This modifier allows you to search through your bookmarks and bookmark folders for specific pages.

+### History search

+> This modifier allows you to search through your browsing history for specific pages.

 ## Installation

 The easiest way to install the extension is through the extension stores of your browser